Cornell-MAE-UG/fa25-portfolio-zoematzkin/_pages/cv.md

 ---

 #### Objective
 Aspiring engineering student with a strong foundation in structural design.
 Passionate about aviation and eager to apply my knowledge in real-world applications.
-TEST

 ---